hystrath/hystrath.github.io/tutos/dev/hy2foam/sod.md

 #### 1.5 Time and flux schemes

-The temporal and flux schemes used are the first-order implicit Euler time scheme and the AUSM<sup>+</sup>-up, respectively.
+The temporal and flux schemes used are the first-order implicit Euler time scheme and the AUSM<sup>+</sup>-up flux scheme, respectively.
 The AUSM<sup>+</sup>-up model coefficients are given below.

 ```c++